Skip to content

 For example, one by-product of advanced trade technology is the growing importance of data analytics.
 Analytics gives companies much better visibility into their supply-chains, which helps manage risk and can provide a great deal of strategic intelligence—but these benefits are only available if the company has people who know how to extract important needles of insight from massive haystacks of trade data.

-In the TRI Global Trade Report 2022, 83% of respondents agreed that better technology is the best solution for the many problems they face, so tech’s continuing influence global trade is pretty much inescapable.
-Technology alone cannot address all a company’s trade issues, however; the technology needs to be managed and operated by people who know how to maximize its effectiveness—and at the moment, there simply aren’t enough of these people to go around.
+The TRI Global Trade Report 2023 outlines that 59% of respondents are actively introducing technology to address the many problems they face, so tech’s continuing influence on global trade is pretty much inescapable.
+Technology alone cannot address all a company’s trade issues, however; the technology needs to be managed and operated by people who know how to maximize its effectiveness—and now, there simply aren’t enough of these people to go around.

-For more insight into this emerging issue, download the Thomson Reuters Institute whitepaper 2022, “How to address the growing skills gap in global trade management.”
+For more insight into this emerging issue, download the whitepaper, “How to address the persistent skills gap in global trade management.”

 More answers